reactive-python/reactpy-router/docs/src/learn/hooks.md

 ---

-## Use Query
+## Use Search Parameters

-The [`use_query`][src.reactpy_router.use_query] hook can be used to access query parameters from the current location.
+The [`use_search_params`][reactpy_router.use_search_params] hook can be used to access query parameters from the current location.
 It returns a dictionary of query parameters, where each value is a list of strings.

 === "components.py"

     ```python
-    {% include "../../examples/python/use-query.py" %}
+    {% include "../../examples/python/use-search-params.py" %}
     ```

 ## Use Parameters

-The [`use_params`][src.reactpy_router.use_params] hook can be used to access route parameters from the current location.
+The [`use_params`][reactpy_router.use_params] hook can be used to access route parameters from the current location.
 It returns a dictionary of route parameters, where each value is mapped to a value that matches the type specified in the route path.

 === "components.py"